 We are accepting applications on a rolling basis for art events/performances that last up to two days.
 Please email Laura at firstname.lastname@example.org with your ideas.

 Our proposed schedule for each Performance: We recommend evening performances on a weekend night.
 Of course, this is flexible depending on the nature of your work and your vision for your show.

-This is what we require from all Performing Artists who use our space in 2013:
+This is what we require from all Performing Artists who use our space:

 1. Commit to attend at least one artist reception or event at The Carrack prior to your own.

 2. Commit to design an exhibit invitation and/or poster and send it to us 4 weeks ahead of your event.
 This will allow us to have enough time to distribute it effectively for marketing purposes.

 3. Undertake all aspects of set up/clean up and agree to respectfully co-exist with the Exhibiting Artist’s work.

 4. Accept to be interviewed on camera and in writing by representatives of The Carrack.